-The Project Filesystem is a global file system available to all NERSC computational systems.
+The project file system is a global file system available to all NERSC computational systems.
 It allows groups of NERSC users to store and share data.
-A directory in the Project Filesystem is available by request.
+A directory in the project file system is available by default for each repository.

 No, files in Project are not subject to purging.

-Daily backups are performed for project directories that are under 5 TB in total size, and are kept for 90 days.
+Daily backups are performed for project directories that are equal to or less than 5 TB in total size, and are kept for 90 days.
 Restore time is dependent on actual amount of data and can take several days to complete.
-No backups are performed on project directories at or above 5 TB in size.
+No backups are performed on project directories above 5 TB in size.
 A user may opt to archive their data in HPSS.

 There must be a project directory administrator associated with each project directory.
 This user must have a NIM role of PI, PI Proxy, or Project Manager.